What is phonotrauma?

-Your vocal cords vibrate very fast, with collisions of one side against the other at frequencies of hundreds of times per second.
+Your vocal cords vibrate very quickly, with collisions of one vocal cord against the other at frequencies reaching hundreds of times per second.
 If the voice is used too much or improperly, these collisions can lead to the development of lesions on the vocal cords that affect how they come together and/or vibrate, a condition called phonotrauma.
-People who use their voice consistently such as singers, performers, teachers, lawyers, doctors, broadcasters and salespeople are most susceptible to phonotrauma.
+People who use their voice a lot are most susceptible to phonotrauma, and this group includes speaking-voice users, such as teachers, salespeople, broadcasters, businesspeople, lawyers and health professionals, as well as performing-voice users like singers or actors.

 Phonotrauma can manifest a number of different ways: